Today's score

 Stay ahead of ticks in Langston

-The TickZone app (coming soon) alerts you when Langston's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Langston's risk spikes, so protection happens before the bite.